Final Public Oral and the PhD Degree in Physics

 The bindary is Smith-Shattuck Bookbinding.
 They are located at 759 State Road in Princeton.
 Telephone: (609) 497-1445

-In order to participate in Graduation in June 2013, you must successfully complete your FPO and submit your thesis to Mudd Library on or before May 7, 2013.
+To participate in the June 2016 Graduation, you must successfully complete your FPO and submit your thesis to The Mudd Library on/or before May 17, 2016.

 If your FPO is held after May 1st , you must have a bound copy of your thesis in hand in order to participate in the graduation.
 You will not have the customary two weeks revisions period.
 ALL paperwork is due to the Graduate School by May 17, 2016.